cyipt/popupCycleways/article.md

 sections that have high latent cycling potential.
 We developed methods to condense the complexity of city networks down to the most promising roads for road space reallocation schemes.
-The resulting Rapid Cycleway Prioritisation Tool has been deployed for all cities England to help prioritise emergency funds for new cycleways nationwide.
-The methods and concepts could be used to support investment in pop-up infrastructure in cities worldwide.
+The resulting Rapid Cycleway Prioritisation Tool has been deployed for all local and regional transport authorities in England to help prioritise emergency funds for new cycleways nationwide.
+The approach could be used to support investment in pop-up infrastructure in cities worldwide.

 # RESEARCH QUESTIONS AND HYPOTHESIS